Where 50 American cities wintered this year

 NOAA’s Climate Prediction Center had forecast a “tilt of the odds” toward exactly this pattern for a La Niña winter.
 The forecast was correct in direction, though the magnitude—eleven degrees hot in Denver, five degrees cold in New York—exceeded what seasonal outlooks typically capture.
 The atmosphere followed the script’s stage directions but ad-libbed the dialogue.

-The most useful thing we did with this data was to ask a question borrowed from science fiction: if your city’s winter was teleported, where did it land?
+The most useful (postable) thing I did with this data was to ask a question: if your city’s winter was teleported, where did it land? [explore the map ↗]

 The method is straightforward.
 Take each city’s actual winter and compare it to the thirty-year normal of every other city.
-The closest match, measured by normalized Euclidean distance, tells you whose winter you actually had.
+The closest match, measured by normalized Euclidean distance (each variable standardized by its cross-city standard deviation before computing distance), tells you whose winter you actually had.

 Denver became Albuquerque.
 Boston became Burlington, Vermont.
 New York became Albany.
 Las Vegas turned into El Paso.
 Anchorage, which expected snow and did not get it, landed nearest to Burlington—not because Anchorage got warm, but because its snow deficit made it unrecognizable as itself.

-Seven cities stayed close enough to their own norms that their nearest match was themselves.
+Seven cities stayed close enough to their own norms that their nearest match was themselves and the match was within a 5% band of self-identity.
 Phoenix was among them, though barely.
+(Loosening the threshold to “nearest match is self, period,” catches ten cities—we pick that number up again a few paragraphs down.)
 These are the places where winter still resembles winter.
 The autobiography holds.

 The teleportation question tells you where your city went.
-But the distance matrix tells you something more fundamental: how alone your city is.
-Not emotionally.
-Mathematically.
+But the distance matrix [view it ↗] tells you something more fundamental: how alone your city is.
 Every city sits at a point in climate space, and some points have neighbors and some do not.

 Cities at the temperature extremes—Miami, Anchorage, Phoenix—live in a kind of climate solitude.
 Their nearest neighbor in the distance matrix is still far away.
 Anchorage’s nearest match is Burlington, VT, at a distance of 0.259.
 Miami’s is Tampa at 0.149.
 These cities have no close twins in our dataset.
 Their weather is too distinctive for comparison.
 They are the only copies of themselves.